 Amusement parks never fail to entertain, especially when Fido can join in the fun.
 We’ve scoured the globe from Kentucky to Denmark to find amusement parks that welcome dogs through the turnstiles for free!
-Well-behaved pups can enter these eight parks as long as they are leashed and cleaned up after.
+Well-behaved pups can enter these parks as long as they’re leashed and cleaned up after.
 Dogs who aren’t used to crowds or 200-year-old clowns (see Bakken) might want to pass on these adventures.

 Posted by Billy Francis

 America’s largest free-admission amusement park is also one of the few in the country that welcomes dogs.
 Located in a small Pennsylvanian valley, Knoebels Amusement Resort has evolved from a popular picnic spot in the early 1900s to a thrill-seekers’ paradise with more than 60 rides to enjoy.
 Dogs aren’t allowed on the bigger rides, but you can check out the white-knuckle action from the relative calm of the pet-friendly train.
 The 1.5-mile track passes underneath the Twister Roller Coaster, through a tunnel and deep into the Knoebels Woods.
 Fido also can ride shotgun in an antique automobile or hop on the historic carousel built in 1913.
 The Knoebels Pool even welcomes pups for a Doggie Dive at the end of summer.
 When hunger strikes, grab a bite together at the pet-friendly outdoor eating areas around the park.